 Rocky Mountain Lab Rescue

-Rocky Mountain Lab Rescue is made up of a small group of volunteers that find and re-home labrador retrievers and lab mixes.
+Rocky Mountain Lab Rescue comprises a small group of volunteers that find and re-home labrador retrievers and lab mixes.
 Many of these dogs come from high-kill shelters in rural areas that cannot hold dogs for more than 4-5 days.
-Rocky Mountain Lab Rescue is able to save these dogs with a network of foster homes and eventually forever homes when families reach out to adopt these sweet dogs.
-If you are interested in adopting a lab, or if you have room in your home to foster a lab, visit Rocky Mountain Lab Rescue’s website or follow them on facebook for updates.
+Rocky Mountain Lab Rescue can save these dogs with a network of foster homes and eventually forever homes when families reach out to adopt these sweet dogs.
+If you are interested in adopting a lab, or if you have room in your home to foster a lab, visit Rocky Mountain Lab Rescue’s website or follow them on Facebook for updates.

 Rocky Mountain Puppy Rescue

-Rocky Mountain Puppy Rescue‘s mission is to rescue, foster, vet and rehome unwanted shelter animals and promote spay and neuter of all animals.
-The rescue is determined to end pet overpopulation with the Spay It Forward program, providing subsidized spay neuter surgeries for impoverished counties in the South West US.
-Check out Rocky Mountain Puppy Rescue’s website and facebook page.
+Rocky Mountain Puppy Rescue‘s mission is to rescue, foster, vet, and rehome unwanted shelter animals and promote the spaying and neutering of all animals.
+The rescue is determined to end pet overpopulation with the Spay It Forward program, providing subsidized spay-neuter surgeries for impoverished counties in the South West US.
+Check out Rocky Mountain Puppy Rescue’s website and Facebook page.

 Do Over Dogs

-Do Over Dogs is a Broomfield-based dog rescue, giving at-risk dogs a second chance at life.
+Do Over Dogs is a Broomfield-based dog rescue giving at-risk dogs a second chance at life.
 Dogs are rescued from high-kill shelters and placed in foster homes until a forever home can be found.
-To find out more about Do Over Dogs, follow them on facebook, or see their petfinder page here.
+To learn more about Do Over Dogs, follow them on Facebook, or see their Petfinder page here.